spaam/svtplay-dl-web/options.md

 ---
 layout: page
 title: Options
+permalink: /options/
+icon: fas fa-cog
 description: All available options for svtplay-dl
-icon: fas fa-cog
 ---

 <p class="lead">An overview of all the options svtplay-dl has to offer.</p>